Yet another flea market find

 Honest opinion: Yashica T3 sucks

-I really have a love-hate relationship with these kind of cameras.
-The only reason I keep buying them, is that I can trade them to something else.
+To be completely honest, I didn’t actually feel very fondly about the camera.
+I had it only for few weeks before trading it for another item so my time with it was rather limited.
+I really have mixed feelings with these kind of cameras.
+They’re fun to experiment with, but the main reason I keep buying them, is that I can potentially trade them to something else.
+Especially if it’s something as hyped as this.
 As you may remember, I also mentioned on my previous article, that I was sort of looking into a Nikon SLR camera.
 Incidentally, a friend of mine was selling his Nikon FE for a reasonable price of 60€.
 I gave it a new home, but I didn’t have lens for it.
 I ended up trading the Yashica T3 for a Nikkor 35mm f2 Ai-s lens, which was yet another great deal.
-I was really low on money, so I was delighted to make the trade.
-Otherwise I would still have Nikon body without a lens.
-(Spoiler alert: the next article on this blog will no doubt feature a review of this Nikon kit.)

 Supposedly Yashica T3 is so highly regarded because it has a 35mm Carl Zeiss f2.8 T* lens.
-It is probably the only thing the camera has going for it.
-Sure — nice to have, but not worth paying a three figure price.
+It is probably the biggest thing the camera has going for it.
+Sure — nice to have, but not perhaps worth paying a three figure price.
 For a low budget flea market find it is pretty awesome, but who would pay something like 300€ for it?
-Isn’t that enough money to buy a real camera and/or a so called “real” Zeiss lens?
+Isn’t that enough money to buy something much nicer?
 Besides, there are hundreds of other point and shoot cameras that has great optics as well.
 There’s something not right about getting into point and shoots and pixel peeping at the same time.
 If image quality is a concern, who’d even look into point and shoots?

-I found the shooting experience to be somewhat numb and lifeless.
+I found the shooting experience to be somewhat numb.
 I was expecting the shutter to be more snappy and accurate and the mechanics to be faster, quieter and somehow more high tech.
 But no, it is just as mediocre as any 90’s point and shoot.

 Yashica T3 has an interesting viewfinder option.
 In addition to the standard viewfinder, it also features a waist level viewfinder, that you could use in a similar fashion as shooting with a TLR camera.
 In theory you could do very stealthy street shooting with it, but since the camera has a loud film advance motor, it is going to be as discreet as a TIE-fighter.